COMMON FISHING KNOTS

 There are hundreds of saltwater fishing knots, these are some of the best fishing knots you can use:

-Fishing swivels, snaps and crimps are the weakest links in the fishing chain.
+Saltwater fishing knots are often used for attaching swivels, snaps and crimps to the fishing line.
+These items are often the weakest links in the fishing chain.
 Choosing the correct connectors will strengthen the system.
 The best fishing swivels use ball bearings to turn freely and increase strength.
 The latest generation of fishing swivels is ultra small and very strong.
 Snap swivels are great for changing out lures or rigs without having to re-tie, but they are weaker than straight swivels.
-For heavy line (more than 100 pound test), metal crimps replace knots.
+For heavy line (more than 100-pound test), metal crimps replace saltwater fishing knots.
 Fishing swivels and snaps are rated by pound test or size number; be sure that the size of the connector matches or exceeds the pound test of the line.

 To learn about different types of saltwater fishing rigs visit our next section.